Sept 29 – Oct 6, 2021 “Epic Fun in the Emerald Isle”

 Oct 6 – Head back to the U.S (B)

-Following breakfast, its time to head back to the Dublin airport for flights back to the U.S. (You may want to add a couple of days here pre or post-trip because there’s so much fun to be had in Dublin: Guinness Brewery, GoT Tour, Wicklow Mountains Day, shopping Gafton St., new foodie tours, Trinity Collage, Jameson Distillery, musical pub crawls and more.)
+Following breakfast, it’s time to head back to the Dublin airport (around a 40 min drive) for flights back to the U.S. (You may want to add a couple of days here pre or post-trip because there’s so much fun to be had in Dublin: Guinness Brewery, GoT Tour, Wicklow Mountains Day, shopping Gafton St., new foodie tours, Trinity Collage, Jameson Distillery, musical pub crawls and more.)

 Land Price $ 1896 pp twin share

 Includes: AFS GTL all meals and tours listed, entrance fees, transportation, first class accommodations, guide